brockn/hdfs-nfs-proxy/README.md

 We buffer writes until we find the prereq, this memory consumption is not bounded.
 * Metrics:
 A simple metrics system is used.
 We should use Hadoops Metric System.
-* Damn Ugly:

-         - DirectoryEntry.getWireSize is sick and wrong
-         - Bitmap

 # FAQ